-- Take your hand and work mixture together to form a ball of dough after about the 8th Tbsp of water.
+- Take your hand and work the mixture together to form a ball of dough after about the 8th tablespoon of water.

 - Add a Tablespoon of water as needed for it to come together.
 Do this rather quickly, you don't want it to get warm while you're working with it.

-- After its mixed up place in the refrigerator to keep cool while making the filling.
+- After it's mixed up place it in the refrigerator to keep cool while making the filling.

 - Simmer for about 5 minutes smashing the raspberries up with a whisk or fork.

 - Reduce heat to low and stir in chia seeds.